 This course consists of two major sections of instruction and lab experience.
-The first section teaches the principles of four-stroke engine operation, identification of engine systems and components, cylinder head and valve train diagnosis and service, engine noise diagnosis, and turbocharger/ supercharger principles.
+The first section teaches the principles of four-stroke engine operation, identification of engine systems and components, cylinder head and valve train diagnosis and service, engine noise diagnosis, and turbocharger/supercharger principles.
 In addition, disassembly and reassembly of complete gas engines, inspection, measurement and repair of all components; engine repair and overhaul procedures will also be covered.
 The second section teaches the operation of heating/air conditioning systems; principles of refrigeration; inspection, testing and servicing climate control system components; and automatic temperature control.
 Prerequisites: FOA 191 or instructor permission.

-2 Credits (O Lecture O Lab 2 Shop)

-18 Hrs./Wk.
-(18 Hrs.
-Shop) 5 wks.

-In FOA 131 the student works in the service department of a local Ford or Lincoln/Mercury dealership.
+In FOA 131 the student works in the service department of a local Ford or Lincoln/ Mercury dealership.
 This hands-on training under the direction and supervision of an experienced technician, reinforces the subjects learned in FOA 130.
-Prerequisite:

-FOA 130.
+Prerequisite: FOA 130.